hmightypirate/guided-backprop-chainerrl/README.md

 * examples/mygym/train_a3c_gym.py: this is the launcher.
 You can see the whole list of parameters by typing straightaway (python examples/mygym/train_a3c_gym.py)
 * examples/mygym/guided_relu.py: implements the guided relu.
 The guided relu behaves as a standard relu function during training and implements guided backpropagation during testing phase.
 For this to work properly the agent should turn off the training flag of chainer (chainer.config.train).
 See train_a3c_gym.py file.
 * examples/mygym/env_gym_chainer.py: environment which links gym with chainer.
 It allows to use several frames as input (in a similar way as the ALE environment).
-That was the easiest way a found to use multiple frames as input with the gym framework in ChainerRL.
+That was the easiest way I found to use multiple frames as input with the gym framework in ChainerRL.
 * examples/mygym/iclr_acer_link.py: implements the network (it is only the shared part between the actor and the critic).
 * examples/mygym/saliency_a3c.py: basically overrides the act function of the A3C agent in chainerRL to calculate/draw the saliency maps during testing.
 Otherwise it behaves as a normal a3c agent.